 Drake Law School awards Public Service Scholarships each year to students with strong academic credentials and who demonstrate a commitment to public service.

-Drake Law School awards up to two full-tuition Public Service Scholarships each year to entering first-year law students.
-In addition, at the conclusion of the 1L year, up to two additional Drake law students will be awarded a Public Service Scholarship award equal to three-quarters tuition (renewable for the third year).
+Drake Law School awards up to two full-tuition Justice Chester Cole Public Service Scholarships each year to entering first-year law students.

 Public Service Scholars will be included in a program of activities designed to encourage them to explore the wide variety of public service career opportunities and to prepare them for a career of public service.

-Each of the Public Service Scholars (and numerous other law students interested in public service and summer internship opportunities) are mentored and assisted in their search for employment.
+Each of the Justice Chester Cole Public Service Scholars (and numerous other law students interested in public service and summer internship opportunities) are mentored and assisted in their search for employment.

 The following are expectations the program has for its scholars: